 There was no way to listen to soprano Nadine Sierra…and feel anything but awe and delight―a combination of admiration for her current gifts and eager anticipation at what the future surely holds for her.
 San Francisco Chronicle

 Praised for her vocal beauty, seamless technique, and abundant musicality, Nadine Sierra is being hailed as one of the most promising new talents in opera today.
 Having made a string of successful debuts last season with the Met, La Scala, Paris, and Berlin State Operas, the American soprano—recently named the winner of the 2017 Richard Tucker Music Award—is quickly on her way to becoming a fixture at many of the world’s top houses.
 In 2016-17, Sierra returned to the Paris Opera, where she debuted as Zerlina in Don Giovanni last year, and opened its season at the Palais Garnier as Flavia in a new production of Cavalli’s Eliogabalo.
 Shortly after,she performed at the Opéra Bastille as Pamina in Die Zauberflöte and Gilda in Rigoletto.

 Following a breakout Metropolitan Opera debut as Gilda in 2015, she sang Zerlina at the house in the fall of 2016, followed by both her role and Live in HD debuts as Ilia in Mozart’s Idomeneo, under the baton of James Levine.
-Highlights of the 2016 summer season include debuts with Lincoln Center’s Mostly Mozart Festival on its opening night program, titled The Illuminated Heart, and with the Boston Symphony Orchestra at Tanglewood.
+Highlights of the 2016 summer season included debuts with Lincoln Center’s “Mostly Mozart Festival” on its opening night program, titled The Illuminated Heart, and with the Boston Symphony Orchestra at Tanglewood.

-Sierra made her professional debut as a teenager with the Palm Beach Opera in her native south Florida and received her first national exposure at age 15, when she sang Puccini’s “O mio babbino caro” on NPR’s young artist showcase From the Top.
+Sierra made her professional debut as a teenager with the Palm Beach Opera in her native south Florida, and received her first national exposure at age 15, when she sang Puccini’s “O mio babbino caro” on NPR’s young artist showcase From the Top.
 After graduating from New York’s Mannes College of Music, she entered the Adler Fellowship Program at San Francisco Opera, where she made her company debut in 2011, creating the dual roles of Juliet and Barbara opposite Thomas Hampson in the world premiere production of Christopher Theofanidis’s Heart of a Soldier.
 Appearances soon followed with the Boston Lyric Opera, Atlanta Opera, Seattle Opera, Florida Grand Opera, Glimmerglass Opera Festival, Israeli Opera, and Teatro Lirico di Cagliari.

 Other notable engagements from recent seasons include Norina in Don Pasquale and Tytania in A Midsummer Night’s Dream at the Palau de les Arts Reina Sofia in Valencia, Gilda at the Teatro di San Carlo in Naples, and Lucia at the Teatro Massimo in Palermo and at la Fenice in Venice.
-Sierra’s La Scala debut in 2016 as Gilda opposite Leo Nucci as Rigoletto made headlines when, on opening night, they were prompted by the audience to encore the duet, breaking with a La Scala tradition prohibiting Verdi encores dating back to Toscanini.
-The vehicle for Sierra’s recent Berlin State Opera debut was Amor in a new Festtage-opening production of Gluck’s Orfeo ed Euridice, directed by Jürgen Flimm with sets designed by Frank Gehry and led by Daniel Barenboim.
+Sierra’s La Scala debut in 2016 as Gilda, opposite Leo Nucci as Rigoletto, made headlines when, on opening night, they were prompted by the audience to encore the duet, breaking with a La Scala tradition prohibiting encores, dating back to Toscanini.
+The vehicle for Sierra’s Berlin State Opera debut was Amor in a new Festtage-opening production of Gluck’s Orfeo ed Euridice, directed by Jürgen Flimm with sets designed by Frank Gehry and led by Daniel Barenboim.
 The soprano continues to make frequent appearances with the San Francisco Opera, where she has performed in La bohème, Le nozze di Figaro, Die Zauberflöte, and Lucia di Lammermoor.